RHEcosystemAppEng/exhort-java-api/README.md

 </tr>
 </table>

-<h3>Custom Executables</h3>
+<h4>Customizing Executables</h4>
 <p>
 This project uses each ecosystem's executable for creating dependency trees.
-These executables are expected to be present on the system PATH.
+These executables are expected to be present on the system's PATH environment.
 If they are not, or perhaps you want to use custom ones.
-Use can use the following environment variables for setting custom paths for the said executables.
+Use can use the following keys for setting custom paths for the said executables.
 </p>

 <table>
 <tr>
 <th>Ecosystem</th>
 <th>Default</th>
-<th>Environment Variable</th>
+<th>Executable Key</th>
 </tr>
 <tr>
 <td><a href="https://maven.apache.org/">Maven</a></td>